 |Written by Sue Gee

-Tomorrow marks the 111th anniversary of the birth of Grace Hopper.
-Considered "the first lady of software" she is the figurehead chosen for Computer Science Education Week, which is timed to coincide with her birthday.
-To celebrate the date we have an "Amazing Grace" cartoon comic that summarizes her story.
+Tomorrow marks the 117th anniversary of the birth of Grace Hopper.
+Considered "the first lady of software" she was the original figurehead chosen for Computer Science Education Week, which is timed to coincide with her birthday.
+To celebrate the date we have a cartoon comic that summarizes her story.

 I was so inspired by Grace Hopper that I wanted to pay tribute to this rarely recognized pioneer.
 Hope she inspires you as much as she inspires me.

 Grace Hopper was originally known mostly for her role in developing the COBOL programming language and as the person who coined the term "debugging", but has become widely acknowledged as a pioneer of Computer Science Education and an inspiration to women in STEM.
 In recognition of these contributions she was awarded the Presidential Medal of Freedom, by Barak Obama in 2016.